w3c/window-management/EXPLAINER_initiating_multi_screen_experiences.md

 limits the potential for accidental misuse or abuse with the following set of
 mitigations:

-- Require the window-placement permission and devices with multiple displays
+- Require the window-management permission and devices with multiple displays
   - These are needed to show a popup and fullscreen on separate displays
 - Allow opening a popup *after* requesting fullscreen on a specific display
   - This ordering prevents basic misuse (showing a popup under fullscreen)